munificent/craftinginterpreters/book/hash-tables.md

 </aside>

-Storing all entries in a single big contiguous array is great for keeping the memory representation simple and fast.
+Storing all entries in a single, big, contiguous array is great for keeping the memory representation simple and fast.
 But it makes all of the operations on the hash table more complex.
 When inserting an entry, its bucket may be full, sending us to look at another bucket.
 That bucket itself may be occupied and so on.
-This process of finding an available bucket is called **probing** and the order that you examine buckets is a **probe sequence**.
+This process of finding an available bucket is called **probing**, and the order that you examine buckets is a **probe sequence**.

 There are a <span name="probe">number</span> of algorithms for determining